Satviky/Chromogram/README.md

 >[!important]
 >Spin-off doesn't mean copy of the previously built game, it means improvised version of the game/app you are already familiar with.

 ---
+## 💡 Inspiration
+Chromogram is inspired by cryptogram puzzles — but with a twist.
+I wanted to create a colour-centric version where every tap feels intuitive and rewarding, even to people who don’t play traditional word games.

+---
 ## Technology used